Last Updated: October 17, 2021

 - The power of distraction – the oh crap potty training book doesn’t recommend using bribes – like treats or stickers as motivation.
 When he was resisting using the potty I could see how it would have been nice to have something to bribe with – especially for a stubborn toddler.
 Instead of bribes I tried to offer distractions.
 Once it was a new book.
 Or a new book he hadn’t seen in a while.
 Or “oh hey, let’s see if lego kitty needs to try and sit on the potty!” and the transitional prompts, like “It’s time to use the potty, so we can get ready to go biking” etc. or the Daniel Tiger sing song “sitting on the potty!
 I’m sitting on the potty!”, or offering two choices “do you want to sit on the little potty or the big potty”.
 Sometimes they will still refuse, and that’s the part where it still needs to be respectful parenting – just more creatively.

 - Potty Cleaning – If it’s #1 we dump it in the toilet and give it a quick rinse in the sink.
 Remember pee is sterile so not a big deal. #2 we dump in the toilet.
 Wipe anything stuck with toilet paper.
 Squirt some foaming hand soap in it.
-Add hot water, swish around dump in toilet.
+Add water, swish around dump in toilet.
 Scrub a little with toilet paper again and then rinse out with hot water in sink.
 If it was messy or poop got anywhere on the sink etc. we would use an antibacterial wipe (7th generation).
 And we’ve been wiping the potty down probably once a week with one of those wipes.